Click here to add a short description

 Of course, we need another one!
 The Tripping Muse is scheduled to launch Fall of 2020.
 Poetry, fiction, essays, and interviews for folks, who LOVE good writing without the literary snobbery or rigid aesthetics!

 David plans to start working on his fourth piece of short fiction the beginning of 2019.
 The first three pieces he ever wrote, "Roadkill," "Windows," and "When Blood Wants Blood," were published in 2018, so he is motivated to keep the momentum going.

-Despite a case of crippling social anxiety, David aims to participate in his first poetry slam and other public appearances in 2019.
+Despite a case of crippling social anxiety, David participated in his first poetry slam and other public appearances in 2019.
 Not sure what 2020 holds.

 Click this text to start editing.
 This block is a basic combination of a title and a paragraph.
 Use it to welcome visitors to your website, or explain a product or service without using an image.
 Try keeping the paragraph short and breaking off the text-only areas of your page to keep your website interesting to visitors.